drodil/depspector/README.md

 - `--report-level <level>`: Minimum severity level to report (`critical`, `high`, `medium`, `low`).
 Overrides the config file setting.
 - `--benchmark`: Show detailed timing information for each analyzer and phase.
 Useful for performance profiling and identifying slow analyzers.
 - `--include-tests`: Include test files in analysis.
 By default, test files are skipped (e.g., `*.test.js`, `*.spec.ts`, `jest.config.js`).
+- `--include-dev-deps`: Include dev dependencies in analysis.
+By default, dev dependencies are excluded to focus on production security.
+- `--skip-transient`: Skip transient dependencies and only scan packages listed directly in your root `package.json` (both `dependencies` and `devDependencies` if `--include-dev-deps` is set).

 ## Performance